harness/developer-hub/release-notes/platform.md

 #### Fixed issues

 - Resolved consistent proxy authentication issues seen after delegate upgrade by removing unnecessary environment variable expansion and adding URL encoding for special characters.
 The `PROXY_PASSWORD` environment variable is now handled correctly, ensuring proper authentication without requiring expansion.
-This item requires Harness Delegate version 24.08.83800.
+This item requires Harness Delegate version 24.08.83802.
 For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
 (PL-56623, ZD-68887)

 - Fixed an issue in the SNAPSHOT environment where RBAC permissions were not reflecting properly due to a delay in processing outbox events.
 Separate locks have been created for Resource Group, Notification, and Audit services, ensuring timely audit generation and accurate permission reflection when new resources are added to custom resource groups.
 (PL-56509)

 - Fixed an issue preventing Canny login from the Harness UI for customers using vanity URLs.
 The Canny login flow now correctly redirects to sso.html, enabling seamless access across all environments, including global gateway clusters and vanity URLs.
 (PL-55679, ZD-66968, ZD-67907)

 - Fixed an issue where pipelines could get stuck in the running state due to delegate task handling.
 A new flow has been introduced to recompute eligible delegates after 3 rounds of broadcast, ensuring tasks are acquired even if delegates restart.
-This fix is controlled by the `RECOMPUTE_ELIGIBLE_DELEGATES_LIST` feature flag.
-This item requires Harness Delegate version 24.08.83800.
+This fix is controlled by the `RECOMPUTE_ELIGIBLE_DELEGATES_LIST` feature flag and requires Harness Delegate version 24.08.83802.
 For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
 (PL-55249, ZD-66247)

 ### Version 1.54.x<!-- September 3, 2024 -->